-The latest amendments to the Child Protection Law introduced articles on discrimination.
-In addition to definitions of direct and indirect discrimination, specific measures are introduced for protection of children and their parents or guardians when applying for social care.
+The Child Protection Law has articles on discrimination.
+99 In addition to definitions of direct and indirect discrimination, specific measures are introduced for protection of children and their parents or guardians when applying for social care.
 However, the procedure is so complicated that it is very unlikely that these articles will be used in practice (especially because the whole procedure should be carried out by the potential victims without any institutional help).